 Ipglossary.com is a practical glossary for managers, executives and technologists as well as lawyers working in IP in an international environment.
-The glossary provides practical explanations of key legal and business terms in a large number of technology related fields including intellectual property, licensing, venture capital, corporate and securities law, antitrust and competition law, and of course terms relevant to technology, in general.
+The glossary provides practical explanations of key legal and business terms, slang and jargon in a large number of technology related fields including intellectual property, licensing, venture capital, corporate and securities law, antitrust and competition law, and of course terms relevant to technology, in general.

-The glossary is licensed for use on a creative commons licence, with an attribution requirement and although it is restricted from commercial use, it may be freely used for personal and on a not for profit basis.
+The glossary is licensed for use on a creative commons licence, with an attribution requirement and although it is restricted from commercial use, it may be freely used for personal and on a not-for-profit basis and linked to in webpages.

 We welcome additions of new terms and definitions and your refinements of our terms which you may contribute by visiting the Contact Us page.
 Thank you for your participation and enjoy our glossary.